botahamec/happylock/happylock.md

 ---

-# Try-Convenience Methods

-- `Mutex::try_swap`, `try_set` would not require a `ThreadKey`
-- They can't block the current thread (because `try`), and they can't block other threads (because they release the lock immediately)
-- Same probably applies to `try_clone` and `try_take`, but could be a problem if the `Clone` implementation tries to lock something else

----

 ## `LockCell`

-This would only allow methods tyo be called which immediately release the lock
+This would only allow methods to be called which immediately release the lock

 This would never require a `ThreadKey`